 boxes in a box

 The hall is a physically autonomous structure, and is acoustically disconnected from the base.
 It is enclosed to the west by a wall clad in gold-coloured metal panels, featuring a large window looking onto the internal road of the base.
 The facade of the hall overlooking the docks is entirely glazed.
-The annex building is made from clay bricks left exposed, while the office and storage buildings are covered with ribbed cladding in galvanised steel.
+The annexe building is made from clay bricks left exposed, while the office and storage buildings are covered with ribbed cladding in galvanised steel.

-The interior ambience of the hall was given special consideration, with the aim of making it a flexible and welcoming space, contrasting with the austere feel of the former base.
+The interior ambience of the hall was given special consideration, to make it a flexible and welcoming space, contrasting with the austere feel of the former base.
 The floor is of red polished concrete, and a long picture rail of darkly toned plywood surrounds the lower part of the room at the height of the entrance doors.
 The frequency and design of the structural porticos, combining dark wooden ribs and fine metal parts, contributes to the penetration and reflection of natural light into the depths of the hall.
 Brass chandeliers, specially designed for the project, enable adjustment of the lighting, and are motorised to allow different heights and direct or indirect lighting.
 These mechanisms are complemented by an acoustic partition which separates the hall into two insulated units, and which can be retracted at the press of the button into the upper reaches of the roof.